 Your offers will sell when your audience trusts you and feels connected to you.

 In the art of storytelling, starting with too much detail, rather than too little, is crucial for your reader to be able to feel connected to you and your message.

-You can either be the same as everyone else, unmemorable in a crowd… or you can get seen on the big screen (AKA their remembering you) based on the 4K pictures you’ve painted of the slices of your own life you share.
+You can either be the same as everyone else, unmemorable in a crowd… or you can get seen on the big screen (AKA seared into your audience’s memories) based on the 4K pictures you’ve painted of the slices of your own life you share.

 Besides, you can always edit down.